-For purposes of this policy, the term bullying means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student that has or can be reasonably predicted to have the effect of one or more of the following:
+Bullying includes cyberbullying and means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following:

-- 1. Placing the student in reasonable fear of harm to the student's person or property. - 2.
-Causing a substantially detrimental effect on the student's physical or mental health. - 3.
-Substantially interfering with the student's academic performance. - 4.
-Substantially interfering with the student's ability to participate in or benefit from the services, activities, or privileges provided by a school.
+- 1. Placing the student or students in reasonable fear of harm to the student's or students' person or property; - 2.
+Causing a substantially detrimental effect on the student's or students' physical or mental health; - 3.
+Substantially interfering with the student's or students' academic performance; or - 4.
+Substantially interfering with the student's or students' ability to participate in or benefit from the services, activities, or privileges provided by a school.

-Bullying, intimidation, and/or harassment may take various forms, including without limitation: threats, stalking, physical violence, sexual harassment, sexual violence, theft, public humiliation, destruction of property, or retaliation for asserting or alleging an act of bullying.
-For purposes of this policy, the term bullying includes harassment, intimidation, retaliation, and school violence.
+Bullying may take various forms, including without limitation one or more of the following: harassment, threats, intimidation, stalking, physical violence, sexual harassment, sexual violence, theft, public humiliation, destruction of property, or retaliation for asserting or alleging an act of bullying.
+This list is meant to be illustrative and non-exhaustive.